STAND. COM. REP. NO. 2933

 State of Hawaii

-Your Committee on Judiciary, to which was referred Governor's Message No. 173, submitting for study and consideration the nominations of:
+Your Committee on Judiciary, to which was referred S.B.
+No. 2153 entitled:

 begs leave to report as follows: